Last updated: March 11, 2021

 In a perfect world full of perfect people, we would effortlessly meet our daily nutrition requirements, never overeating.
-We would intuitively balance our reptiles’ diets to make sure they always get the right balance and quantities of reptile vitamins and minerals.
+We would intuitively balance our reptiles’ diets to make sure they always get the right balance and quantities of reptile calcium, vitamins, etc.

 Boy, does that ever sound nice…

 It’s not a perfect world, and we’re definitely not perfect people.
 That’s why we take daily multivitamins, and that’s why our reptiles need their own supplements of calcium and vitamins.

 There’s all kinds of reptile calcium, vitamins, and other supplements available on today’s market:

 - Liquid spray

 - Vita-sand (for the love of all that is holy, please do not use this)

 - “Natural” supplements